The latest data on food insecurity in Massachusetts from Project Bread

 The federal nutrition program, SNAP, is our country’s most effective and efficient response to hunger.
 Only SNAP has the ability to quickly scale up to meet any size of need.
 SNAP is proven to reduce food insecurity and lift people out of poverty.

 SNAP has been a powerhouse during the pandemic to help individuals and families afford food.
-As of January 2022, Massachusetts has surpassed 1 million SNAP recipients in the state.
+As of March 2022, Massachusetts has surpassed 1 million SNAP recipients in the state.
 Enrollment data show that Massachusetts continues to see increases in SNAP enrollment.
-As of February 2023, there are 1,075,010 people and 650,568 households in Massachusetts receiving SNAP.
-Data come from the Massachusetts Department of Transitional Assistance.
+As of August 2023, there are 1,054,215 people and 638,602 households in Massachusetts receiving SNAP.

 During the pandemic, state and federal actions to remove barriers and strengthen SNAP have helped many people access and afford food.